dantheand/programmable-keyboard/README.md

 ### Make it easy to learn and add new shortcuts
 - Should be able to maintain a decent productivity
- - gradually introduce new keys and shortcuts rather than all at once
+- Gradually introduce new keys and shortcuts rather than all at once
- - utilize per-key coloration to remind you as you're learning a new set of shortcuts/layers
+- Utilize per-key coloration to remind you as you're learning a new set of shortcuts/layers
- - if moving a key (like backspace to the thumb), then disable the default key to force yourself to learn faster
+- If moving a key (like backspace to the thumb), then disable the default key to force yourself to learn faster
- - NOT switching to another layout like Dvorak or Colemak

 ### Should be transferable between my different interfaces
 - use vim key bindings across as many things as possible: